-Equipment laydown areas are being established at Franklin Street - between Swanston Street and Elizabeth Street - and A'Beckett Street on the RMIT half basketball courts and surrounding footpath and road.
+Equipment laydown areas have been established at Franklin Street - between Swanston Street and Elizabeth Street - and A'Beckett Street on the RMIT half basketball courts and surrounding footpath and road.

 These areas will be used to store machinery and equipment for the duration of the Metro Tunnel Project and will support the construction of the shafts and future tunnel works.

-A limited number of trees will be removed from the CBD North sites to facilitate construction of the new station
+A limited number of trees have been removed from the CBD North sites to facilitate construction of the new station.